-Kathleen S. Kiefer Corporate Secretary
+Kathleen S. Kieger

-Scan this QR code to vote with your smartphone
+Kathleen S. Kiefer Corporate Secretary Scan this QR code to vote with your smartphone or go to www.envisionreports.com/antm

 You can vote in one of four ways:

 Visit the website listed on your notice of meeting or proxy card to vote VIA THE INTERNET